top of page

 2) Those That Are Comfortable & Content

-The restaurants/retail establishments that are comfortable or content with how things are may be the most difficult to work with and usually never contact a consultant.
+• The restaurants that are comfortable or content with how things are may be the most difficult to work with and usually never contact a consultant.

-Most consultants stay clear of these types of locations because they have no real desire to implement change.
-People only change for their reasons, not yours.
+• Most consultants stay clear of these types of restaurants because they have no real desire to implement change.
+People only change for reasons, not yours.

 3) Those That Want More